-- 4. Press the red SSID field to display an on-screen Network Name (SSID) keyboard. - 5.
-In this keyboard, enter the SSID name used on the target Access Point (case sensitive). - The card should be given the SSID used by the target AP.
-If this field is left blank, the unit will attempt to connect to the first available AP. - One of the most common problems associated with connection to an AP involves an incorrect SSID.
+- 5. In this keyboard, enter the SSID name used on the target Wireless Access Point (case sensitive). - The card should be given the SSID used by the target WAP.
+If this field is left blank, the unit will attempt to connect to the first available WAP.
+By default, all WAP250Gs use AMX as their assigned SSID value. - One of the most common problems associated with connection to a WAP involves an incorrect SSID.
 Make sure to maintain the same case when entering the SSID information.
-ABC is not the same as Abc. - 6.
-Click Done when complete. - 7.
-Press the Save button to incorporate the new information into the device and begin the communication process. - 8.
+ABC is not the same as Abc.

+- 6. Click Done when complete. - 7.
+From the Open (Clear Text) Settings page (FIG. 19), press the Save button to incorporate the new information into the device and begin the communication process. - 8.
 Verify the proper configuration in the fields in the IP Settings section.
-Refer to Step 1: Configure the Device's Wireless IP Settings (MVP-5150 Only) section on page 26 for detailed information.

-- 9. Press the Back button to return to the Protected Setup page and press the on-screen Reboot button to save any changes and restart the device.
+Refer to Step 1: Configure the Device's Wireless IP Settings (MVP-5150 Only) section on page 23 for detailed information. - 9.
+Press the Back button to return to the Protected Setup page and press the on-screen Reboot button to save any changes and restart the device.
 Remember that the connection must be configured to a target Master from the System Settings page. - 10.
-After the panel restarts, return to the Wireless Settings page's Information/Configuration section and verify the signal level value and signal level.
+After the panel restarts, return to the Wireless Settings page's RF Link Info section and verify the link quality and signal strength: - The descriptions are None, Poor, Fair, Good, Very Good, and Excellent (FIG. 17).

-The signal level bar should provide some information regarding the strength of the connection to a Access Point.
+The signal strength field should provide some descriptive text regarding the strength of the connection to a Wireless Access Point.
 If no signal or no IP Address is displayed, configuration of the network could be required.

-Automatically Setting SSID
+Automatically setting SSID

 - 1. Select Wireless Settings. - 2.
 Press the Site Survey button at the bottom of the page. - 3.
-Select a WEP secured AP from within the Site Survey page, and press the Connect button (FIG. 19). .
+Select a WEP secured WAP from within the Site Survey page, and press the Connect button (FIG. 20). .